Marceau-h/minetcookies/README.md

 ## Description

-Minet cookies is a cookie manager for Minet.
+`minetcookies` is a cookie manager for [Minet](https://github.com/medialab/minet).
-It checks for cookies by using the minet cli ant then writes them to the minet config file.
+It checks for cookies by using the minet cli ant then writes them to the Minet config file.
 Preventing you from doing it manually.

-Adittionally, it can also read minet commands, in that case, it will check for cookies and then return a folder path based on the curent directory and the keyword.
+Additionally, it can also read minet commands, in that case, it will check for cookies and then return a folder path based on the curent directory and the keyword.
 This is useful for chaining commands.

 CAUTION: For this script to work, you need to have one of the supported browsers installed and be logged in to the